Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: Although the bags of this species are commonly observed, very little detailed information is available on the larval life history and ecology.
-Local populations appear to be single-brooded with a peak in seasonal activity during the warmest summer months.
+Local populations appear to be single-brooded with a peak in seasonal activity during the warmest summer months, typically in late-June through mid-July in North Carolina.
 The larvae presumably overwinter and continue growing the following spring and summer.
-The head and thorax of the larvae are dark brown to blackish and boldly marked with a series of equally-spaced, longitudinal, white stripes.
+The head and thorax of the older instars are dark brown to blackish and boldly marked with a series of irregular, equally-spaced, longitudinal, white stripes.
+The larvae might be confused with those of the Evergreen Bagworm Moth (Thyridopteryx ephemeraeformis) in coastal areas, but the latter has the marks on the thorax more reticulated and less organized as three irregular, longitudinal stripes.
+The dorsolateral white marks on the thorax also have a black spot in each mark that are absent in O. abbotii.

 Larvae ID Requirements: Identifiable from good quality photos, especially where associated with known host plants.